 Getting the moisture level right can be a fine balance.
 If it becomes too wet, try adding some chopped woody material and shredded cardboard or paper.

 How long does it take to make compost?

-It can take anywhere between several months and over a year for compost to rot down enough to be ready to be used in your garden, depending on the average temperature, and materials you're using, and how well the compost is aerated.
+It can take anywhere between several months and over a year for compost to rot down enough to be ready to be used in your garden.
+This depends on the average temperature, the materials you're using, and how well the compost is aerated.

-You'll know it's ready when it has a rich, crumbly texture, and a uniform brown colour.
+You'll know it's ready when it has a rich, crumbly texture, and a uniform brown color.
 Compost that's ready has a fairly pleasant smell of damp earth.
-Not all the compost in your bin/heap will mature at the same rate though, and you may end up discarding some of it, or putting it back into the container to continue rotting as you add in new layers of waste.
+Not all the compost in your bin or heap will mature at the same rate though, and you may end up discarding some of it, or putting it back into the container to continue rotting as you add in new layers of waste.